Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 Why should you make the time for an Estonian nature tour?

-Dr. Simon Bell, a professor at the Estonian University of Life Sciences, has been studying the effects of nature on our health for many years.
-He accepts that there is a clear link but can only theorize when asked the question why.
-"We have the evidence that being closer to nature makes us more relaxed, based on the physiological factors, i.e. things we can measure.
+"We have the evidence that being closer to nature makes us more relaxed, based on the physiological factors, i.e., things we can measure.
 So, we know it works, but we don't really know how," said Bell.

-"Sometimes it's very important for us as humans to feel small, to feel part of something that's so much bigger than ourselves and our busy lives," says Bell.
+"Sometimes it's very important for us as humans to feel small, to feel part of something that's so much bigger than ourselves and our busy lives," said Bell.
 "Being at one with nature, with the universe, is humbling and ultimately relaxing."

 Hike over the boardwalk on the Nigula Bog Trail near Pärnu.

-Source: Priidu Saart, Visit Pärnu
+Photo author: Priidu Saart, Visit Pärnu

 Get inspired